king-millez/lastwindow-tk/README.md

 # Last Window ROM Toolkit

-Scripts to work with the files inside the ROM for Last Window: The Secret of Cape West.
+A Go package to work with the files inside the ROM for Last Window: The Secret of Cape West.

+## Usage

+You can run this through `go` with `go run src/lastwindow-tk/main.go`

+Or you can build the package with `go build -o lastwindow-tk src/lastwindow-tk/main.go` and run the compiled binary.

 ## Supported Files

-- Pack (.pack) - these are custom `zlib` archives that can be extracted to a folder using `python3 unpack.py <input.pack> <output dir>`
+- Pack (.pack) - these are custom `zlib` archives that can be extracted to a folder using `lastwindow-tk packfile <input.pack> <output dir>`

 ## Todo